Accessibility Statement

 6. Complaints procedure

-More information: Spanish Government Administration Portal — Accessibility
+More information: State Administration Portal — Accessibility

 7. Compatible assistive technologies